foxrtb/mill-paperwallet/README.md

 # paper.millenniumclub.ca
-JavaScript Client-Side Dash Wallet Generator
+JavaScript Client-Side MillenniumClub Wallet Generator

-Now Dash addresses and their corresponding private key can be conveniently generated in a web browser.
+Now MillenniumClub addresses and their corresponding private key can be conveniently generated in a web browser.

 ## Installation